-All of us have certain behaviors and tendencies we are inclined to fall back on when trying to cope with a natural disaster or a crisis like the coronavirus pandemic.
+All of us have certain behaviors and tendencies we are inclined to fall back on when trying to cope with a natural disaster or other crisis.
 The way we respond to or transition through calamity tends to be repeated over and over, revealing how well we have learned to adapt.
 Some people spend money they don't have.
 Others get drunk, do drugs, engage in risky behaviors, or hang out with unhealthy people.
 This is called compensatory behavior-overdoing something in one area to make up for the lack of control felt in another.

 As human beings, we have a tendency to go overboard seeking pleasure in an effort to escape the pain and discomfort of a crisis.
 Living through a disaster will stretch you in ways not yet endured.
-However, if you have lived through a disaster or crisis, you must also remember the reality that you have escaped with your life!
+However, if you have lived through a disaster, you must also remember the reality that you have escaped with your life!
 Focus on this awesome truth daily, and you will be able to properly navigate this potential mass of destruction.

 How effectively you move through adversity depends on whether you react by resorting to an old compensatory behavior or by responding with a preferred behavior.
-These are deliberate, positive actions designed to get you to the other side.